openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

    source ./cur_task_venv/bin/activate
    pip3 install -e ote_cli/ -c $TASK_ALGO_DIR/constraints.txt
    ```

-   Also note that `python3.8` is pointed as the second parameter of the script
+   Note that `python3.8` is pointed as the second parameter of the script
    `init_venv.sh` -- it is the version of python that should be used.
 You can
    use any `python3.8+` version here if it is installed on your system.